apache/incubator-devlake-website/docs/UserManuals/ConfigUI/Jira.md

 #### Username / Email
 Input the username or email of your Jira account.

 #### Password
 - If you are using Jira Cloud, please input the [Jira personal access token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
 - If you are using Jira Server v8+, please input the password of your Jira account.

 #### Proxy URL (Optional)
 If you are behind a corporate firewall or VPN you may need to utilize a proxy server.
 Enter a valid proxy server address on your network, e.g. `http://your-proxy-server.com:1080`

+#### Fixed Rate Limit (Optional)

+DevLake uses a dynamic rate limit to collect Jira data.
+You can adjust the rate limit if you want to increase or lower the speed.
+If you encounter a 403 error during data collection, please lower the rate limit.

+Jira(Cloud) uses a dynamic rate limit and has no clear rate limit.
+For Jira Server's rate limiting, please contact your Jira Server admin to [get or set the maximum rate limit](https://repository.prace-ri.eu/git/help/security/rate_limits.md) of your Jira instance.
+Please do not use a rate that exceeds this number.

 #### Test and Save Connection
 Click `Test Connection`, if the connection is successful, click `Save Connection` to add the connection.